 The application process varies, often by the size of the solar PV system and by the town or city where you are installing the solar system.
 Obtaining a solar permit may require working with the building department, fire department, the Landmarks Preservation Commission (LPC), and other AHJs.

 For some residential projects, merely listing the solar panels, inverter, racking system, capacity, and cost might be sufficient.
-However, in many areas, a more extensive site plan and solar PV plan sets might be necessary.
+However, a more extensive site plan and solar PV plan sets might be necessary in many areas.

-Some towns will require PE stamps by a licensed professional engineer on the solar drawings to show they are compliant with electrical and structural codes.
-These are especially common for larger commercial projects and may require outsourcing solar engineering services if a solar company doesn’t have those qualifications in-house.
+Some towns require PE stamps by a licensed professional engineer on the solar drawings to show compliance with electrical and structural codes.
+This is especially common for larger commercial projects, which may require outsourcing solar engineering services if a solar company doesn’t have those qualifications in-house.
 The GreenLancer network has licensed solar engineers in all 50 states.

 What Are Solar Panel Permit Costs?